HonestAbe916/PlatformScienceChallenge/README.md

 # PlatformScienceChallenge

-To run "node index.js StreetAddresses.txt DriverNames.txt"
+To run
+npm install and then npm run